backpack: Hoh River Rainforest

-From Portland, we drove five hours to the Hoh River rainforest in the Olympic National Park.
-We hiked in 5.1 miles to the Five Mile Island camp and day hiked the next day towards the Olympus Guard Station.
-The trail is relatively flat, with only about 400 feet of elevation gain.
+From the trailhead, we hiked in 5.1 miles through a lush green forest to the Five Mile Island camp.
+The trail follows the Hoh River and is relatively flat, with only about 400 feet of elevation gain.

 The camp area was quiet the first night, but on Saturday, it was an endless stream of people coming through.
 Just past the turn off for the camp area, there were a lot of downed trees blocking the trail, so hikers were confused about where the main trail was and came through our camp instead.